rkulla/dotfiles/README.md

 Search PATH modifications in .zshrc and .zprofile `/PATH=\C` adjust accordingly.

 ### Vim
-Make sure my ale_fixers work by installing my linters/fixers:

-    $ npm install eslint fixjson -D  # do this PER project, not globally
+Install eslint PER project, not globally:

-    $ brew install jq
+    $ npm install eslint -D

-Make sure to copy javascript/.eslintrc.json and jsconfig.json to any new JavaScript projects.
+Make sure to copy javascript/.eslintrc.json and jsconfig.json to any of **my** JavaScript projects.
-(I _only_ symlink it to my code-snippets folder).
-Putting eslintrc in $HOME is deprecated and jsconfig.json can't live in $HOME either.
+Or typescript/.eslintrc.json and tsconfig.json if it's **my** TypeScript projects (I _only_ symlink it to my code-snippets folder).
+Putting eslintrc in $HOME is deprecated and jsconfig.json or tsconfig.json can't live in $HOME either.

 ### iterm2
 Enable `mouse reporting` for each profile.
 Then in `General > Selection` enable